-Located in the Adelaide Hill of SA, Amie is an Equestrian Australia State Level Showhorse Judge, which has taken her all over Australia judging.
+Located in the Adelaide Hill of SA, Amie owns and runs Power Equestrian.
+She is an Equestrian Australia State Level Showhorse Judge, which has taken her all over Australia judging.
 She is currently working towards her National Level Judging accreditation.
 Applying for and winning a scholarship with The Australian Institute of Sports, completed her Equestrian Australia Level 1 General Coaching qualification.

 Amie has been around horses her whole life but did not actually have her own horse until the age of 12.
 Saving her paper round money, Amie paid $400 for her little grey 12yo Connemara mare, Cindy.
 Cindy was the all-round perfect pony, going out on trail rides, pony club, showing and eventing.
 Amie always had a love for horses and showing.
 Training and preparing was always part of the fun and excitement.
 Looking immaculate and riding a good work out in the show ring made her happy.
 Amie did not have the money to go and buy trained horses to compete, so has always had to work with green uneducated horses.
 “Looking back now, having to train from the ground up was actually the beginning of where I am as a trainer today”.